 Alongside existing nineteenth century forts, other more modern fortifications and a series of strongholds and trenches were gradually built.
 It was an enormous construction campaign in preparation for what would later be known as the Great War: a total of 80 fortifications were constructed in Trentino alone.
 It should be remembered that this territory was only a part of the border between Italy and Austria-Hungary, but the mountains demanded commitment and audacious schemes to guarantee a reliable line of defence along hundreds of kilometres.
-The region was enclosed by a line of fortifications that included blockades at Tonale-Rocchetta (+39 0463 758200) and Lardaro (ecomuseovalledelchiese.it +39 0465 622137), fortresses at Riva (gardatrentino.it +39 0464 554444) and Trento (apt.trento.it +39 0461 727760) and the fortifications of the Adige-Vallarsa sector.
-Particular mention should be made of the fortresses of Folgaria and Lavarone on the plateaux (folgarialavarone-luserna.it +39 0464 724100), which the Austrian command hoped would block a possible breakthrough by the Italians and serve as a the base for a counteroffensive, which indeed took place in May 1916 with the Strafexpedition.
-Many of those formidable and daunting fortifications were destroyed in the war, others now lie in ruins, but others have been restored and can now be visited, such as Forte Belvedere-Gschwent (fortebelvedere.org +39 0464 780005), built between 1909 and 1912 to control access from the Val d'Astico to the Altopiano di Lavarone.
+The region was enclosed by a line of fortifications that included blockades at Tonale-Rocchetta and Lardaro, fortresses at Riva and Trento, to which were added the defences at Tenna and the fortifications of the Adige-Vallarsa sector.
+Particular mention should be made of the fortresses on the plateaux of Folgaria and Lavarone, which the Austrian command hoped would block a possible breakthrough by the Italians and serve as a base for a counteroffensive, which indeed took place in May 1916 with the Strafexpedition.

+This extensive programme of defensive works also extended into eastern Trentino with the building of the Dossaccio ..., Buso ..., and Moena-

+Someda forts ® in Val di Fiemme and Val di Fassa.
+Many of those formidable and daunting fortifications were destroyed in the war, others now lie in ruins, but others have been restored and can now be visited, such as Forte Belvedere-Gschwent 5, built between 1909 and 1912 to control access from the Val d'Astico to the Altopiano di Lavarone.
 Spared from the destructive fury of the war and the ravages of the post-war period, it is now a museum.
-Forte Pozzacchio in Vallarsa (visitrovereto.it +39 0464 430363) was also built to repel an advance from the direction of Vicenza.
+Forte Pozzacchio 5 in Vallarsa was also built to repel an advance from the direction of Vicenza.
 This unique structure, built into the rock and a precursor to World War II military engineering, was still under construction when the conflict broke out and remained more or less incomplete.
-Although much older, having been erected between 1860 and 1861, Forte Cadine near Trento
+Although much older, having been erected between 1860 and 1861, Forte Cadine 3 near Trento and Forte Larino 2 at Lardaro, enduring examples of the boldness of military engineering, are now in excellent condition following painstaking restoration.
+Forte

-(apt.trento.it +39 0461 216000) and Forte Larino at Lardaro (visitchiese.it +39 0465 901217), enduring examples of the boldness of military engineering, are now in excellent condition following painstaking restoration.
-Forte Larino was reinforced in the late 1800s by Forte Corno (visitchiese.it +39 0465 901217).
-Another late nineteenth century pair of fortresses guard the route through the Valsugana: Forte Tenna and Forte San Biagio were built on opposite sides of the valley to block any advance towards Trento.
+Larino was reinforced in the late 1800s with the building of Forte Corno 33 and Forte Carriola 34.
+Another late nineteenth century pair of fortresses guard the route through the Valsugana: Forte San Biagio 73 and Forte Tenna 74 were built on opposite sides of the valley to block any advance towards Trento.